wmcorless/paccoin/README.md

 Installation Instructions: Linux/Unix

-Install the following dependencies using your terminal program:
+1. Install the following dependencies using your terminal program:

 sudo apt-get install build-essential libssl-dev libdb4.8-dev libboost-all-dev libminiupnpc-dev<br>
 sudo apt-get install libdb++-dev libqrencode-dev qt3-dev-tools qt4-qmake libqt4-dev

-Download the paccoin repository
+2. Download the paccoin repository

 cd ~<br>
 git clone https://github.com/wmcorless/paccoin.git paccoin

 This will create a directory called "paccoin" and copy the files into it.

-Next we're going to compile the programs.
+3. Next we're going to compile the programs.

 cd paccoin/src<br>
 make -f makefile.unix

 If all goes well you will have a file called paccoind.

-Run this by using the following command.
+4. Run this by using the following command.

 ./paccoind

-The file should end and state that an rpcuser and password needs to be added.
-By running this you have now created a hidden directory located at ~/.paccoin Edit the file paccoin.conf and change the rpcuser and rpcpassword for security reasons.
-Copy the paccoin.conf file to this new hidden .paccoin directory.
+The file should end and state that an rpcuser and rpcpassword needs to be added.
+By running this you have now created a hidden directory located at ~/.paccoin.

+5. Enter that directory.

+cd ~/.paccoin

+6. Using a text editor create your file paccoin.conf and change the rpcuser and rpcpassword for security reasons.

+nano paccoin.conf

+rpcuser=yourname
+rpcpassword=yourpassword
+addnode=72.234.46.224
+server=0 # If you plan to solo-mine, change this to 1

-Now to make the executible qui file do the following:
+7. Now to make the executible qui file do the following:

 cd ~/paccoin<br>
 qmake paccoin-qt.pro<br>